 AB5 created a three-part test business must generally pass in order for it to classify a worker as an independent contractor under California Law.
 Part B of the Dynamex or ABC test is whether the worker “performs work that is outside the usual course of the hiring entity’s business.”
-Part B of the test is a major obstacle for many businesses.
+Part B of the ABC Test for AB5 is the test is a major obstacle for many businesses.

 Part B of the Dynamex test seems particularly troubling for long established independent contractor relationships that exist in industries like construction.
 However, AB5 creates special rules for the treatment of subcontractors on construction sites.
 AB5 also creates exceptions for workers like doctors, attorneys, accountants, and other workers that have historically worked as independent contractors.